• Skip to primary navigation

 STEP 6

-Step 6: Add the room temperature butter a few pieces at a time while mixing on medium speed.
-Once the butter has fully incorporated, turn the mixer up to medium-high and mix for another 6-8 minutes until the dough is smooth and passes the windowpane test. *see notes on the windowpane test in the FAQ section below.
+STEP 6: Add butter and test dough.
+Add the room temperature butter a few pieces at a time while mixing on medium speed.ย Once the butter has fully incorporated, turn the mixer up to medium-high and mix for another 6-8 minutes until the dough is smooth and passes the windowpane test. *see notes on the windowpane test in the FAQ section below.ย

 spiced brioche dough after first rise in glass bowl.